Forms and Advance Care Planning FAQs

 What is a Living Will?

-A Living Will is a legal document, a type of advance directive, that tells your health care provider how you want to be treated if you are terminally ill or permanently unconscious and cannot make decisions for yourself.
+A Living Will is a legal document, a type of advance directive, that tells your health care clinician how you want to be treated if you are terminally ill or permanently unconscious and cannot make decisions for yourself.
 A Living Will says that life-prolonging medical interventions that would serve only to prolong your dying should not be used.
 A Living Will only applies if you are terminally ill or permanently unconscious AND too sick to make decisions for yourself.

 If my heart should stop, I want to be resuscitated in my current condition.
 Can I request CPR on my Living Will?

 No, CPR is not consistent with the purpose of a Living Will.
-A Living Will is for patients who want to avoid life-sustaining interventions, such as CPR, when they are dying or permanently unconscious and unable to speak for themselves.
+A Living Will is for individuals who want to avoid life-sustaining interventions, such as CPR, when they are dying or permanently unconscious and unable to speak for themselves.
 Under state law, a request for CPR in the "Special Directives or Limitations" of a Living Will is invalid, because it is contradictory to the purpose of the Living Will.
 Requests for CPR in the "Special Directives or Limitations" section of a Combined Medical Power of Attorney and Living Will form are permissible, as the CPR request will be applied in accordance when the Medical Power of Attorney half of the document is in effect but NOT when the Living Will half of the document is in effect.

 What is a Medical Power of Attorney?